San Francisco Secure Software and AppSec Summit 2026

 The speaker will cover:

-- What leading teams are doing to regain visibility and ownership
+- How leading teams are redesigning review around intent, context, and ownership

 AppSec teams sit at the center of fast-moving engineering organizations, yet there’s still no consensus on how they should be structured, what they should own, or how much authority they should have to slow things down.